Close reading: History

 Literary close reading and commentaries have extensive precedent in the exegesis of religious texts, and more broadly, hermeneutics of ancient works.
 For example, Pazand, a genre of middle Persian literature, refers to the Zend (literally: 'commentary'/'translation') texts that offer explanation and close reading of the Avesta, the sacred texts of Zoroastrianism.
 The scriptural commentaries of the Talmud offer a commonly cited early predecessor to close reading.
 In Islamic studies, the close reading of the Quran has produced an immense corpus.
-In Western textual scholarship, the rise of higher criticism and biblical textual criticism in 18th and 19th century Germany contributed to methods that treat texts as objects of analysis, independent of authorial or religious authority.
+In Western textual scholarship, the rise of higher criticism and biblical textual criticism in the 18th and 19th century Germany contributed to methods that treat texts as objects of analysis, independent of authorial or religious authority.

 In the 1920s, British literary critics such as I. A. Richards, his student William Empson, and the poet T.S.
 Eliot, developed a method known as "practical criticism", which foregrounded linguistic detail and meaning over more impressionistic or biographical interpretation.

 American New Critics of the 1930s and 1940s advocated for close reading as a central critical technique.
 The New Critics argued that literary works should be treated as autonomous, self-contained objects of analysis and that attention to textual detail yields more dependable interpretation than appeals to authorial intent, cultural context, or historical background.
 For these critics such as Cleanth Brooks, William K. Wimsatt, John Crowe Ransom, and Allen Tate, close reading was the most effective means of engaging a literary work, as its focus on the interplay of language and form enabled analysis of the text’s internal coherence and complexity.
 Their influence on American literary criticism and English departments held sway for several decades, and even after New Criticism faded from prominence in American universities in the waning years of the Cold War, close reading remained a fundamental, almost naturalized, skill amongst literary critics.
 By the turn of the 21st century, efforts to historicize New Critical aesthetics and its apolitical pretense prompted scholars, especially in departments of English, to debate the fate of close reading, questioning its status as a critical practice.